datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
-Our data is stored in tables, comprising of columns and rows, like a spreadsheet.
+Data is stored in tables, comprising of columns and rows, like a spreadsheet.

 This gives a sense of order.